Zwift Pod Review (Reviewed as Milestone Pod)

 The first shows some of the screens on the app.
 They are nice and simple and have, very much, a parkrun-aesthetic about them.
 The general flow and cleanness of the app is good.

-The second slideshow shows some images of the MILESTONE POD pairing to various watches – I’d still refer you to the link at the start of this post that shows the officially supported watches.
-I have not fully tested the MILESTONE with all of these watches.
+The second slideshow shows some images of the ZWIFT POD pairing to various watches – I’d still refer you to the link at the start of this post that shows the officially supported watches.
+I have not fully tested the ZWIFT with all of these watches.
 All those listed as supported seemed to pair except the Polar M400 which did not seem to want to play ball.

 It’s a cool little device.